Paroxetine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, bone problems, epilepsy or seizures, heart disease, high blood pressure, low sodium in the blood, glaucoma, or a history of heart attack, stroke, or mania.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, glaucoma, or a history of epilepsy or seizures.

 Possible Side Effects While Using This Medicine